-In the climate game project, we are further exploring various technologies, including interactive video with flash, as well as the use of the HalfLife2 game engine, whith which we gained experience in developing a promotional game for our faculty, Eliens and Bhikharie (2006).
-With regard to the use of 3D we may remark that since ancient times a walk in space has served as a mnemonic device, and as such spatial memory may aid in retention and understanding, which might also provide a decisive argument for the use of 3D in a service management game! .
+In essence, according to Schuytema (2007), a game is simply a series of processes that takes a player to a result.
+However, observing with Kress and van Leeuwen (1996) that games are an increasingly important element in our visual culture, we must, in developing a game, spent sufficient attention to the visual appearance and the sensorial aspects of game.
+Recently, our group at the VU has been involved in'developing a climate game7 for the Academische Jaarprijs competition.
+In the climate game project, we are exploring various technologies, including interactive video with flash, as well as the use of the HalfLife2 game engine, with which we gained experience in developing a promotional game for our faculty, Eliens and Bhikharie (2006).
+With regard to the use of 3D we may remark that since ancient times a walk in space has served as a mnemonic device, and as such spatial memory may aid in retention and understanding, which might also provide a decisive argument for the use of 3D in a service management game!